Internet Glossary, Definitions, Telecom Terms, and Resources

 Fiber-to-the-Cabinet (FTTCab) - network architecture where an optical fiber connects the telephone switch to a street-side cabinet where the signal is converted to feed the subscriber over a twisted copper pair.

-Fiber-to-the-Curb (FTTC) - The deployment of fiber optic cable from a central office to a platform serving numerous homes.
-The home is linked to this platform with coaxial cable or twisted pair (copper wire).
+Fiber-to-the-Curb (FTTC) - The deployment of fiber optic cable from a central office to a platform serving numerous homes linked to this platform with coaxial cable or twisted pair (copper wire).
 Each fiber carries signals for more than one residence, lowering the cost of installing the network versus fiber to the home.

-Fiber-to-the-Home (FTTH) - The deployment of fiber optic cable from a central office to an individual home.
-This is the most expensive broadband network design, with every home needing a separate fiber optic cable to link it with the central office.
+Fiber-to-the-Home (FTTH) - The deployment of fiber optic cable from a central office to an individual home and is the most expensive broadband network design, with every home needing a separate fiber optic cable to link it with the central office.

 Frame Relay - A high-speed packet switching protocol used in wide area networks (WANs), often to connect local area networks (LANs) to each other, with a maximum bandwidth of 44.725 megabits per second.